Evolutionary psychology: Research methods

 Evolutionary theory is heuristic in that it may generate hypotheses that might not be developed from other theoretical approaches.
 One of the main goals of adaptationist research is to identify which organismic traits are likely to be adaptations, and which are byproducts or random variations.
 As noted earlier, adaptations are expected to show evidence of complexity, functionality, and species universality, while byproducts or random variation will not.
 In addition, adaptations are expected to be presented as proximate mechanisms that interact with the environment in either a generally obligate or facultative fashion (see above).
 Evolutionary psychologists are also interested in identifying these proximate mechanisms (sometimes termed "mental mechanisms" or "psychological adaptations") and what type of information they take as input, how they process that information, and their outputs.
 Evolutionary developmental psychology, or "evo-devo," focuses on how adaptations may be activated at certain developmental times (e.g., losing baby teeth, adolescence, etc.) or how events during the development of an individual may alter life-history trajectories.

 Evolutionary psychologists use several strategies to develop and test hypotheses about whether a psychological trait is likely to be an evolved adaptation.
-Buss (2011) notes that these methods include:
+David Buss notes that these methods include: